 The Flickcast Team

 Chris began his professional career while still in college and worked in the entertainment industry as a writer, production manager and producer.
-During that time, he also became a member of the Director’s Guild of America and gained extensive experience producing feature films, series television, music videos, commercials and more.
+During that time, he also became a member of the Director’s Guild of America and gained extensive experience producing feature films, television, music videos, commercials and other content.

 In the last ten years (or so), Chris has spent the majority of his time writing.
 He is currently the Editor-in-Chief of The Flickcast and has written for other sites including The Unofficial Apple Weblog, Comic Mix, Comic Book Resources, Cinematical, Download Squad and LAist covering entertainment, technology and more.
-In addition, he is currently writing several comic book projects, various screenplays and a sci-fi novel.
-Because yeah, why not?
+He also co-hosts The Flickcast podcast.

-He’s also very fond of bios written in the third person, which make him sound far more important than he actually is.
-For more about Chris, check out his personal musings, find him on Twitter (@ChrisU) or on Google+.
+He’s also very fond of bios written in the third person, which make him sound way more important than he actually is.
+For more about Chris, check out his personal website, find him on Google+ or on Twitter.